 All of these shoe styles fit “true to size”,which means that you need a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

-If your child is already walking, now they are ready for a pair of more substantial shoes.
-We still want the shoes to be lightweight and flexible, but they must also provide more lateral support since your child is on their feet all the time now, putting more pressure on their feet and legs!
+If you have a toddler who is already walking or almost fully stable when walking, you will need a pair of shoes that are still lightweight and flexible but more substantial.
+We still want the shoes to be lightweight and flexible, but they must also provide more lateral support since your toddlers are on their feet all the time now, putting more pressure on their feet and legs.

-I always advise parents to choose shoes with rubber soles for good traction, thereby preventing slipping or sliding!
-Below you can find a selection of the best shoes for children between the ages of two to three years old!
+I always advice parents to choose shoes with rubber soles for good traction, thereby preventing slipping or sliding.
+Below you can find a selection of the best shoes for toddler between the ages of two to three years old:

-These shoe styles fit “short”, which means that you need to go a whole size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.
+These shoe styles fit “true to size”, which means that you need to go a half a size longer of the size that your toddler measures in the shoe measuring scale in order to allow for growing room.

-Did you know that our children’s feet are known to withstand three times more stress than average adult feet?
-This is because children take part in numerous high energy activities!
+Did you know that our children’s feet are known to withstand three times more stress than the average adult feet?
+This is because children take part in numerous high impact activities.
 Because children’s feet endure high stress, children must wear shoes with good shock absorption, a well-made foot-bed, and durable soles.

-Flexibility also plays a huge role when you are choosing shoes for your kids because it helps them strengthen the muscles of the feet on their own.
+Flexibility also plays a huge role when you are choosing shoes your kids’ shoes because it helps them strengthen the muscles of the feet on their own.